youssefg7/MD2PDF/README.md

-# MD2PDF
+# Sales Document Generator
-This is an experimental project to streamline document generation, converting from markdown files to formatted PDF files.
+This is an experimental project to streamline document generation.

 - Install dependencies